korenkaplan/Leave-A-Note/README.md

 ## Introduction

 Welcome to Leave a note App!
-Our application is designed to help drivers who have accidentally hit a parked car and need to communicate with the owner when they are not around.
+My application is designed to help drivers who have accidentally hit a parked car and need to communicate with the owner when they are not around.
 With our app, you can search for the car owner using their car number and leave a note, enabling seamless communication between both parties.
+Clone the repository and watch the walkthrough video of the app on the mobile device

 ### Key Features